-Can’t fit visiting family members at your dining table or you just don't understand the joy some experience from cooking for hours?
+Can’t fit visiting family members at your dining table, or just can't understand the joy of cooking for hours on end?
 Carmine’s offers a family-style Thanksgiving menu with a 20-pound turkey and all the traditional fixings and sides.
 The a la carte menu, which feeds six to eight people, is $249.95.
-Call soon to make a reservation this restaurant always books up fast.
+Call soon to make a reservation, since this restaurant always books up fast.

 DB Bistro Moderne — Midtown

 For a slightly more glamorous take on Thanksgiving, award-winning French chef Daniel Boulud whips up a three-course, prix fixe Thanksgiving dinner at his Midtown bistro.
 You can go traditional with turkey with chestnut and apple stuffing, or get more unconventional with lemon sole Veronique.
 Other temptations include squash soup, seared scallops, citrus cured salmon, and to finish, pumpkin profiterole or molten chocolate fondant.
 Cost is $75 per person.
 Children 12 and younger can order a two-course meal for $35.
 Call or visit the website for reservations.

 403 East 12th Street, (646) 602-1300